The Suncatcher | Sustainable ADU

-The form of the building became long and thin, allowing the sunlight to stream all the way through to the back of the building.
+The form of the building stretched across the back of the site with a long but shallow footprint, allowing the sunlight to stream all the way through to the back of the building.
 A simple shed roof was optimally angled to shade the windows during the heat of the summer while allowing sun to penetrate the facade in the winter.
 The exposed concrete floor provides thermal mass to regulate temperature fluctuations and maintain a comfortable interior atmosphere.
-Along with the deep roof overhang we also introduced a series of light shelves and operable shading devices to regulate the amount of light and heat that enters the building.

 More information on our ADU design services: